ortrsa/Data_Science_Final_Project_2/README.md

 # About:
 This project is part of oop course of Ariel university and made for study purposes.
-This project was made by Or Trabelsi,  for more information please contact me, email - ortrsa@gmail.com.
+This project was bmade by Or Trabelsi,  for more information please contact me, email - ortrsa@gmail.com.